SandersonHaley/Useful_Genomics_Scripts/README.md

 quast.sh: running quast through a list of assemblies from a text file

 NG_rename_copy_1.sh: rename fastq files from sequencing folder and all into new folder for assembly

+extractgenesfromgenbackProtein.py: extract the DNA sequence of a gene annotated by prokka from a genBank file and translate into a protein sequence extractgenesfromgenbackDNA.py: extract the DNA sequence of a gene annotated by prokka from a genBank file